nulogy/design-system/docs/catalog/components/form.md

 - Always order items in their logical order whether it’s alphabetical, numerical, time-based or any other
 - Whenever possible group items together into fieldsets that are clearly labeled (described) with a 'legend' tag
-- Always lay out form in a single column
+- Always lay out the form in a single column
 - Always place actions on the bottom of the form

 ## Accessibility guidelines